fbsql/fbsql/README.md

 <strong>Backend:</strong><br>

-The "FBSQL ServerPlus Edition" distribution is good point to start, because<br>
-it already equipped with set of popular embedded databases and their drivers:
+The <i>«FBSQL ServerPlus»</i> edition is good point to start, because it already equipped with set of popular embedded databases and their drivers:
 <ul>
 	<li>SQLite</li>